Korean Air Flight 2708

-On 27 May 2016, a Boeing 777-300 of Korean Air, operating as Korean Air Flight 2708 from Haneda Airport in Tokyo to Seoul's Gimpo International Airport, was accelerating for take off when its left engine suffered an uncontained failure and a substantial fire ensued.
+Korean Air Flight 2708 was a scheduled international flight from Haneda Airport in Tokyo to Seoul's Gimpo International Airport.
+On 27 May 2016, the Boeing 777-300 operating the flight was accelerating for take off when its left engine suffered an uncontained failure and a substantial fire ensued.
 The crew aborted the take-off, and after the aircraft came to a stop the fire was extinguished by the airport emergency services.
-All 319 passengers and crew were evacuated; 12 occupants were injured.
+All 319 passengers and crew were evacuated; 12 occupants received minor injuries.
 The accident was attributed to poor maintenance standards and failure of the crew to carry out the emergency procedures correctly.

 Aircraft and crew

 The aircraft operating Flight 2708 was a Boeing 777-3B5 equipped with two Pratt & Whitney PW4000 engines, registered HL7534, serial number 27950.
 The 120th Boeing 777 produced, it first flew on 4 February 1998, and was delivered new to Korean Air on 28 December 1999.

 The 49-year-old captain had logged a total of 10,410 flight hours, including 3,205 hours on the Boeing 777.
 The 41-year-old first officer had 5,788 hours with 2,531 of them on the Boeing 777.